groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Corel Exchange (.cmx) is a drawing image file that may contain vector graphics as well as bitmap graphics.
+Represents a Corel Exchange (.cmx), which is a drawing image file that may contain vector graphics as well as bitmap graphics.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/cmx